Stachelberg

 The Stachelberg fortress (Dělostřelecká tvrz Stachelberg) also known as Ježová hora, is one of the largest fortresses in the Czech Republic.
-It was built as a complex of 12 bunkers between 1937 and 1938 as a Czechoslovak fort.
+It was being built as a complex of 12 bunkers between 1937 and 1938 as a Czechoslovak fort.
 However, the process of construction was stopped due to the Munich Agreement in 1938.
-Therefore, the fortress has never been finished.
+As a result, the fortress has never been finished.

 Location

 The Stachelberg fortress is located just northwest of Babí, between Trutnov and Žacléř.
 Moreover, there is Rýchorský prales (Virgin Forest) close to it.
 The place is frequently called the foot of the Krkonoše (Giant Mountains).

 Purpose of its construction

 The Stachelberg fortress was built as protection for Labavské sedlo (Saddleback), which is the land gate between the Krkonoše and Vraní hory.
 These places were usually a target of foreign armies and the Czech army led an attack on foreign armies from this place.
 However, the fortress has never been finished and nowadays it is used as an army museum.